 - Follow the instructions on the screen to complete the troubleshooter.

 If you’re getting a Printer not responding message on your PC, you might be able to fix the problem simply by running a troubleshooter on your PC.

 Windows 10 has various troubleshooters that can fix common problems, and if you’re having issues with your printer, you just need to run the troubleshooter by performing the above procedure.

 After the troubleshooter finishes fixing the problem, the issue should be completely resolved.

-Solution 5 – Is the selected Printer the default printer?
+5. Make sure the selected Printer is the default one

 - That window includes a Let Windows manage my default printer option, which you can now switch off if required.

 - Now the Devices and Printers tab in Control Panel will include a green tick to highlight your default printer as shown directly below.
 You can right-click an alternative printer there and select Set as default printer.